From Betrayal (1983) to Gandhi (1982), here’s our ranking of the 15 best Ben Kingsley movies.

 The prolific and versatile Ben Kingsley was pushed into the spotlight from semi-obscurity with Richard Attenborough’s epic Gandhi (1982).
 From then on, the skilled thespian has given several memorable performances.
 He can play just about any ethnicity.
-He can incarnate into an altruistic hero as smoothly as a deviant villain.
-Of course, Kingsley is totally unpredictable when choosing his roles.
-His choice to be part of Species, BloodRayne and Love Guru is definitely odd and surprising (nominated for Razzie awards too).
-But now it’s time to look back at the wide spectrum of quality acting and some of Kingsley’s finest performances.
+He can incarnate into an altruistic hero as seamlessly as a deviant villain.
+Of course, Kingsley is unpredictable when it comes to his choice his roles.
+That he chose to be a part of Species, BloodRayne and Love Guru is certainly odd and surprising (nominated for Razzie awards too).

 15. Without a Clue (1988)